 Great Lives Lecture Series

-Each year the University of Lincoln welcomes high-profile individuals from all over the world to speak at our prestigious Great Lives lecture series.
+The University of Lincoln regularly welcomes high-profile individuals from all over the world to speak at our prestigious Great Lives lecture series.
 Open to staff, students, and the general public, the series connects audiences with inspiring figures who are considered leaders in the worlds of business, sport, politics, science, and the arts.

 Naturalist and TV presenter Chris Packham has delivered a number of Great Lives lectures and was appointed Visiting Professor at the University of Lincoln in 2015.
 His passion, knowledge and vast experience has benefited undergraduates on Zoology, Biology, Biomedical Science, Bioveterinary Science, Animal Behaviour and Welfare courses, as well as students in the School of English and Journalism and Lincoln School of Film and Media.